gravidence/gravidat/README.md

 ========

 ## Overview
+This project is aimed to provide all needed database facilities for [Gravifon](https://github.com/gravidence/gravifon).
+H2 has been chosen as provider at this stage.

+Facilities include:
-DDL/DML scripts for [Gravifon](https://github.com/gravidence/gravifon).
+* DDL/DML scripts
-Artifact contains jOOQ database model produced by codegen plugin.
+* jOOQ codegen goal

 ## Requirements
 - Java 8